 Depending on the chosen development workflow (Gradle or DevKit), one of the two following steps is necessary.

-If the project uses DevKit, add the JARs of the plugin on which the project depends to the classpath of the IntelliJ Platform SDK.
+Add the JARs of the plugin on which the project depends to the Classpath of the IntelliJ Platform SDK.

 com.intellij.modules.platform must be declared.